USNS Henry Gibbins

 USNS Henry Gibbins (T-AP-183) was a troop transport that served with the United States Military Sea Transportation Service (MSTS) during the 1950s.
 Prior to her MSTS service, she served as US Army transport USAT Henry Gibbins during World War II.
 She later served with the New York Maritime Academy as TS Empire State IV and with the Massachusetts Maritime Academy as USTS Bay State.

 Henry Gibbins was one of four ships planned for the United States Lines North Atlantic service and ordered under Maritime Commission contract from the Ingalls Shipbuilding Company of Pascagoula, Mississippi with the allocated name of American Banker.
 Laid down on 23 August 1941; she was launched on 11 November 1942 as Biloxi.
 She was delivered to the Army Transportation Service 27 February 1943 as Henry Gibbins and served the Army as a troop transport during World War II.

 Refugee transport, WW-II

-In accordance with President Franklin D. Roosevelt's 1944 executive order authorizing 1,000 refugees to enter the United States, 982 people boarded the ship, leaving Naples, Italy, in July, 1944, and making the trans-Atlantic crossing.
+In accordance with President Franklin D. Roosevelt's 1944 executive order authorizing 1,000 refugees to enter the United States, 982 people boarded the ship, leaving Naples, Italy, on 21 July 1944, and making the trans-Atlantic crossing.
+Throughout the voyage, the Henry Gibbins was hunted by Nazi seaplanes and U-boats.
+The story was captured by Ruth Gruber, who played an instrumental part in the mission in her book Haven: The Dramatic Story of 1000 World War II Refugees and How They Came to America.
+The boat arrived in New York on 3 August 1944.

+Infantry transport, WW-II

+On 27 August 1944, the Henry Gibbins sailed as part of a convoy of up to 100 ships from New York Harbor to Cherbourg.
+The troops on board were part of the 328th Infantry Regiment which was a subordinate unit of the 26th Infantry Division.
+The boat arrived at Cherbourg on 7 September 1944.
+The crossing on the Henry Gibbins was depicted in the graphic novel, The English GI: World War II Graphic Memoir, the story of Bernard Sandler.

+Post WW-II

 Following the war, the Henry Gibbins was refitted as a "war brides ship", a baby passenger liner.
 Three decks of cabins, lounges, two formal staircases, a formal dining room and substantial plumbing upgrades were installed, and the Army operated her to transport American military personnel and their dependents on a route between Bremerhaven and the US East Coast until she was transferred to the U.S. Navy in 1950.